Robin-qwerty/yt-live-stream-downloader/README.md

 ## Setup

-- YouTube API Key: Obtain a YouTube Data API key and save it in a file named 'api-key.txt' in the project directory.
+- YouTube API Key: Create a project in the [google clound console](https://console.cloud.google.com/apis/api/youtube.googleapis.com) and obtain a YouTube Data API key and save it in a file named 'api-key.txt' in the project directory.
 - Dependencies: Install necessary Python libraries using `pip install -r requirements.txt`.

 ## Configuration

-- Channel ID: Set the desired YouTube channel ID to monitor for live streams by updating the `channel_id` variable in the script.
+- Channel ID: Set the desired YouTube channel ID to monitor for live streams by updating the `channel_id` variable in the main.py script.

 ## Requirements